jinaynitinpatel/jinaynitinpatel.github.io/about.md

 permalink: /about/
 ---

-I am Jinay Patel, a second-year Ph.D. student in Aerospace Engineering at the University of Texas at Arlington.
-I received my Bachelor's and Master's degrees from the Indian Institute of Technology Bombay ( IITB ) in 2021.
-Right from the start of my study at IIT Bombay, I was always interested in Aerospace and Astronomy.
-Following my interest, I pursued multiple courses in these domains.
-In addition, I also developed an interest in computing, especially in python.
-My immediate goal is to identify a specific field to work in where I can combine Astronomical Sciences and Aerospace Engineering.
-Basically, I would like to work at the intersection of Astro and Aero, <em>AESTRO</em>.
+Hello!
+I am Jinay Patel, currently immersing myself in the intricate field of Aerospace Engineering as a diligent second-year Ph.D. student at the esteemed University of Texas at Arlington.
+My academic journey began at the highly respected Indian Institute of Technology Bombay (IITB), where I successfully completed both my Bachelor's and Master's degrees in 2021.

+The fascination with Aerospace and Astronomy has been a driving force in my life since the commencement of my academic exploration at IITB.
+It prompted me to undertake a comprehensive spectrum of courses in these captivating realms, deepening my understanding and augmenting my perspective about these fields.

+As I delved deeper into my studies, I cultivated a burgeoning interest in computing, with a particular affinity for Python.
+This has added a new dimension to my academic arsenal, empowering me to approach challenges with a more technologically-savvy mindset.

+Presently, my ambitions are channelled towards pinpointing a unique niche that harmoniously blends the mysteries of Astronomical Sciences with the technical depth of Aerospace Engineering.
+My ultimate aspiration is to pioneer in a discipline that exists at the crossroads of Astro and Aero – a field I fondly call '<em>AESTRO</em>'.
+My journey, characterized by persistent learning and unyielding curiosity, is paving the way towards this exciting and innovative juncture.

 ### Contact me